Beautiful Boy-2018

 Grade: B+

-Anybody familiar with a Wes Anderson production knows what they are in store for and Isle of Dogs (2018) is par for the course.
+Anybody familiar with a Wes Anderson production knows what they are in store for, and Isle of Dogs (2018) is par for the course.

 With zany narratives and fantastic art direction, the film has a familiar stamp.
 Most resembling his other notable stop-motion film, Fantastic Mr. Fox (2009), Isle of Dogs offers what is to be expected- an intelligent and odd project by a visionary creative mind.

-Anderson provides the film with a timely, corrupt Government type message that strongly resonates in 2018.
-In this way Isle of Dogs, while animated, is so much more than a cookie-cutter story or a wholesome film for kids.
+Anderson provides the film with a timely, corrupt government-type message that strongly resonates in 2018.
+In this way, Isle of Dogs, while animated, is so much more than a cookie-cutter story or a wholesome film for kids.

-Set in dystopian Japan, a recent outbreak of canine flu causes corrupt Mayor Kobayashi to banish all dogs from society to the vast wasteland of Trash Island where they will live out their days with other ostracized canines.
+Set in dystopian Japan, a recent outbreak of canine flu causes corrupt Mayor Kobayashi to banish all dogs from society to the vast wasteland of Trash Island, where they will live out their days with other ostracized canines.

-A brave twelve-year-old boy named Atari, who happens to be the mayor’s nephew, steals a plane and crash lands on the island to rescue his beloved dog, Spots.
+A brave twelve-year-old boy named Atari, who happens to be the mayor’s nephew, steals a plane and crash-lands on the island to rescue his beloved dog, Spots.

 With help from a pack of dogs led by a former stray named Chief, the group sets out to find Spots and ultimately expose the government conspiracy.
 Obstacles abound as the mayor has sent a robot dog to return Atari and make mincemeat of any dog in its path.

 Isle of Dogs is incredibly original and offers bravura visuals.
-From the lush and bright Japanese culture to the tired and haggard look of many of the dogs living on the island, the film is a treat for the eyes.
+From the lush and bright Japanese culture to the tired and haggard look of many dogs living on the island, the film is a treat for the eyes.
 The shimmering richness of the city is elegant and feels alive and powerful.

 Many contain a robust helping of “cute”, which can turn off a mature viewer.
 With a target audience of the tween age, what is in it for adults?
 To sit there with a youngster and pretend to be jovial?

 Assuredly, Anderson cannot escape providing a subtle allegory on an evil leader stirring the pot against the most helpless in our society.
-This point, especially in the tumultuous United States is timely and well thought out.
-Could this be why an American character (Tracy) was added?
+This point is timely and well thought out, especially in the tumultuous United States.

-As dynamic as Anderson’s creativity is, the story in Isle of Dogs does not always embrace the viewer and the jarring dialogue is tough to follow.
+As dynamic as Anderson’s creativity is, the story in Isle of Dogs does not always embrace the viewer, and the jarring dialogue is tough to follow.

 Standard in his films, the pacing is strange, the conversations between characters are odd, and the film lacks a truly welcoming or warm quality.

 Therefore, the film is not an easy watch.
-And the dogs all speaking English rather than Japanese, with American accents, simply must be overlooked.
+And the dogs all speaking English rather than Japanese, with American accents, must be overlooked.

 Critics and detractors of Wes Anderson need not see Isle of Dogs (2018) as they will be in store for typical Anderson fare.
 In addition, those seeking a standard mainstream animated feature will be disappointed.